 The Ultimate Santa: Downtown Nordstrom

 If you grew up around the Seattle area, chances are you and your siblings had photos taken with the Frederick and Nelson’s Santa, and remember waiting impatiently in line, dressed to the nines while you drank in all the magic and splendor of Santa’s Workshop.
 For the current generation of kids, Nordstrom has captured this magic – and then some.
 Yes, the wait is still long—getting there early in the day and season is highly advised—but now the downtown Nordstrom has a multitude of rotating Santas on the schedule, including an African-American Santa, an Asian-American Santa and a Santa that knows ASL (American Sign Language).
-And new this year, no more waiting outside in the cold.
-You heard us right, parents!
+And once again, you won't have to wait outside in the cold to see the big guy in red.
 Just leave your cell number with the elves and you'll receive a text alert when it's time to enter.
-Once inside Santa's Lane, there will be a wait time of approximately 45 minutes to an hour, but at least your toes will be warm and toasty!
+Once inside Santa's Lane, there will be a wait time of approximately an hour, but at least your toes will be warm and toasty!

-Good to Know: In addition to Santa at the Downtown Seattle Nordstrom, kids can visit him (with much shorter wait times) at the Nordstroms at Bellevue Square, Westfield Southcenter and Tacoma Mall.
+Good to Know: In addition to Santa at the Downtown Seattle Nordstrom, kids can visit him (with much shorter wait times) at the Nordstrom stores at Bellevue Square, Westfield Southcenter and Tacoma Mall.
 All photo packages will be mailed to you once completed.
 Psst!
-If you want them before Christmas, make sure to visit Santa by Dec.
-16, 2015.
+If you want them mailed before Christmas, make sure to visit Santa by Dec.
+17, 2017.

 Seattle, Wa 98101

-Where is your favorite place to take the kids for Santa photos every year?
-Tell us in the Comment below!
+Where is your favorite place to take the kids for Santa photos?
+Tell us in the comments below!

 — Allison Sutcliffe, Erin Cranston & Kristina Moy